THE ONLINE SHOP

 - processed lawfully, fairly and in a transparent manner in relation to the data subject (‘lawfulness, fairness and transparency’);

 - collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; (‘purpose limitation’);

 - adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (‘data minimisation’);

 - accurate and, where necessary, kept up to date (‘accuracy’);

 - kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; (‘storage limitation’);

 - processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures (‘integrity and confidentiality’).

-- After expressing separate consent, pursuant to art.
-6 par.
-1 (a) GDPR data may also be processed for the purpose of sending commercial information by electronic means or making telephone calls for direct marketing purposes - respectively in connection with art.
-10 para.
-2 of the Act of 18 July 2002 on the provision of electronic services or art.
-172 para.
-1 of the Act of 16 July 2004 - Telecommunications Law.
+- After expressing separate consent, data may also be processed for the purpose of sending commercial information by electronic means or making telephone calls for direct marketing purposes (Article 6 par.
+1 (a) GDPR).

 - In other purposes, the Customer's Personal Data may be processed on the basis of: